dogweather/forkful/content/en/dart/html-and-the-web/sending-an-http-request-with-basic-authentication.md

   \ use\u2026"
 lastmod: '2024-03-13T22:44:59.820560-06:00'
 model: gpt-4-0125-preview
-summary: "Sending an HTTP request with basic authentication involves attaching a username\
-  \ and password to a request to verify the user's identity.
-Programmers use\u2026"
+summary: Sending an HTTP request with basic authentication involves attaching a username and password to a request to verify the user's identity.
 title: Sending an HTTP request with basic authentication
 weight: 45
 ---